sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

 ## Purpose

-This is a simple solution to scaling the number of [Circle Ci runners](https://circleci.com/docs/2.0/runner-overview/) based on the number of jobs in the queue for that runner class.
+This is a simple solution to scaling the number of [Circle Ci runners](https://circleci.com/docs/2.0/runner-overview/) based on the number of unclaimed tasks for that runner class.
 It takes only minutes to set up.

 ## Notes about this configuration